So you’re in “Philippines bucket list building” mode, are ya?

 # 10 – Swimming with Whale Sharks in Oslob

-The Philippines is one of only a few countries in the world where you can swim with whale sharks.
+The Philippines is one of the best places in the world to swim with whale sharks.
 Just off the coast of Oslob, a small town on the east coast of Cebu island, whale shark tours depart every morning.
 Being in the deep water with these magnificent gentle giants is undoubtedly a Philippines bucket list experience.

 The first paddle boats from Oslob depart around 6 a.m., but all visitors are required to listen to a safety demonstration first, to help protect the whale sharks.
 It is forbidden to be in the water for longer than 30 minutes at a time, and offenses like wearing sunscreen, using flashing lights, or touching the whale sharks can result in severe penalties.
 The 1000 pesos entry fee (~$20 USD) per person covers snorkeling gear, a life vest, and 30 minutes with the whale sharks.